uoft-lgcu/lgcu.ca/pages/how-to.md

 ## Book a Room

 Graduate students can also book any of the two grad-student-priority rooms on floor G of Sidney Smith for use: SS 568 and SS 569.
 Both rooms are booked on a first-come first-serve basis.
-To gain access to the booking system, please get in touch with {{ site.data.informal_roles.gradspace | lingsite: "informal_roles" }}.
+To gain access to the booking system, please get in touch with {{ site.data.informal_roles.gradspace | lingsite }}.

 ## Get Your Tax Documents